Quantum state preparation without coherent arithmetic: Outlook

 \section{Outlook}

-\paragraph*{Conclusion.} We have introduced a QET-based approach to preparing quantum states that represent continuous functions with polynomial or Fourier series approximations.
+\paragraph*{Conclusion.} We have introduced a QSVT-based approach to preparing quantum states that represent continuous functions with polynomial approximations.
 By circumventing the coherent arithmetic instantiated amplitude oracle typically used, we can significantly reduce the number of ancilla qubits required.
-Our approach enables the same circuit template to be used for all suitable functions, in contrast to the bespoke circuits typically developed for different functions' amplitude oracles.
-We have illustrated how to use our methods for preparing Gaussian, Kaiser window, $\tanh$ and cycloid functions with lower complexity than prior state-of-the-art approaches.
+Our approach uses the same circuit template for all suitable functions, in contrast to the bespoke circuits typically developed as amplitude oracles.
+We have shown how to prepare Gaussian and Kaiser window functions with lower complexity than prior state-of-the-art approaches.
+We expect our technique to prove useful in a wide range of quantum algorithms, including those for chemistry and physics simulation, phase estimation, finance, and differential equation solving --- indeed it has already shown utility in these latter three applications~\cite{chen2023gibbs,stamatopoulos2023derivativeQSP, Li2023efficientquantum} and has been incorporated as an example in the open-source qsppack package~\cite{qsppackexamples2024}.

-\paragraph*{Scope.} We expect our technique to prove useful in a wide range of quantum algorithms, including those for chemistry and physics simulation, finance, phase estimation, and differential equation solving.
-One current drawback of our method is that it cannot efficiently prepare the state representing $\sqrt{\bar{x}}$ for $\bar{x} \in [0,1]$, which is often used to calculate payoffs in quantum algorithms for derivative pricing~\cite{stamatopoulos2020option,Chakrabarti2021thresholdquantum}.
-Because the function is non-differentiable at $\bar{x}=0$, we cannot formulate a Taylor expansion around this point.
-Moreover, because the function is non-periodic, and has a large discontinuity, its Fourier series has a large error at the interval edges due to the Gibbs phenomenon.
-One possible solution is to consider the function away from 0 (e.g. $\sqrt{\bar{x}+a}$).
-However, if this is not suitable in the desired application, then alternative solutions will need to be developed.